 EU AI Act registration is not a single form.
 It is a multi-step process involving inventory, classification, documentation, assessment, representative appointment, and database submission.
-Here is exactly what each step requires.
+With Annex III obligations applying 2 December 2027 post-trilogue, here is exactly what each step requires — and what should not wait until 2027.

 Before you can classify anything, you need a complete picture of every AI system your organization uses, develops, or deploys.
 This includes third-party AI tools embedded in your products, AI-powered features in SaaS platforms you use, and internal AI systems for decision-making.